ssreekanth2000/project_2/README.md

 This graph to me is very intriguing because from what I have heard as a foreign citizen, I was under the belief that people were losing their confidence in the house and senate's ability to take action and stay non-corrupt from the influence of lobbying.
 This graph proves otherwise with confidence hitting an all time peak among all ages.
 We once again see the trend of divergence beginning only recently.
 The size of the variation indicated by the error bars has also grown.

 Now we shall explore factors like the confidence in the army, confidence in the press and how people's incomes have changed.
-This is to explore if these factors explain the previous trends we have explored.
+This is to explore if these factors explain the previous trends we have visualized.

 We shall first breifly visualize these factors in the same way as we did previously, then visualize realationships and then try to perform regression analysis.